How does IPv6 Protection work?

 If you are using an IPv6 address to connect to the internet, it will be disabled automatically while you’re connected.
 If the VPN disconnects for any reason, your IPv6 traffic will be immediately restored.

-As long as IPv6 Protection appears Active when you open the app, it means you're fully protected.
-You can surf the web and use all of your apps just as you would normally.
+As long as IPv6 Protection appears Active when you open the app, it means you’re protected.
+You can surf the web with full privacy, and use all of your apps just as you would normally.

 Alternatively, you can permanently disable IPv6 traffic from your System Settings.
-Just be aware this will impact your regular connection, and some components might not function.
+Be aware this will impact your regular connection, and some components might not function.

 IPv6 Protection